Mariners’ bullpen implodes in ninth, ruins strong start by Mike Leake

 If there was bitterness at the time, he hid it.
 If there was regret, he never displayed it.
 If there was ill will toward the team that traded him, he never mentioned it.

-Then again, when it comes to Mike Leake, he’s not going to give you much in the way of emotion or complete access to his feelings.
-Amid the mess of hair draping off his head and the unruly scruff covering his jaw, making him look like a smaller version of The Dude in “The Big Lebowski,” is a poker face that doesn’t show you much more than disinterest or bemusement depending on the day.
+Then again, when it comes to Mike Leake, he’s not going to give you much in the way of emotion.
+Amid the mess of hair draping off his head and the unruly scruff covering his jaw, making him look like a smaller version of The Dude from “The Big Lebowski,” is a poker face that doesn’t show you much more than disinterest or bemusement depending on the day.

-And given his time in the big leagues and his understanding of protocol, he certainly wasn’t going to let the disappointment of the bullpen blowing his gem of an outing Wednesday night be known to anyone other than himself.
+And given his time in the big leagues and his understanding of protocol, he certainly wasn’t going to let the disappointment of the bullpen blowing his gem of an outing be known to anyone other than himself.
+Perhaps that’s why he was gone as the fireworks boomed above the stadium postgame.
+Leake had exited before talking to the media, presumably to avoid the after-fireworks traffic or perhaps not explode out of his own frustration in a season that grows longer with each day.

-For the better part of the evening, Leake carved up the team that sent him to Seattle.
-But he could only watch as his team’s two best relievers imploded in the ninth inning, coughing up five runs before recording three outs and turning a two-run lead into a 5-2 kidney punch of a defeat.
+For the better part of Wednesday evening, Leake carved up the team that sent him to Seattle.
+But he could only watch as his team’s two best relievers imploded in the ninth inning, coughing up five runs before recording three outs and turning a two-run lead into a 5-2 kidney punch of a loss to the Cardinals.

-After replacing Leake and recording the final out of the eighth inning, right-hander Austin Adams started the ninth and allowed three of the four hitters he faced to reach base.
-With the bases loaded and one out, “closer” Roenis Elias entered and promptly gave up an RBI single to Dexter Fowler and sacrifice fly to Yadier Molina that tied the game.
+After replacing Leake and recording the final out of the eighth inning, right-hander Austin Adams started the ninth and allowed three of the four hitters he faced to reach base on two singles and a walk.
+With the bases loaded and one out, “closer” Roenis Elias entered and promptly gave up an RBI single to Dexter Fowler and a sacrifice fly to Yadier Molina that tied the game.
 Elias turfed the Mariners’ victory hopes when he served up a towering three-run homer to pinch-hitter Tommy Edman.

+“Trying to get the last three outs were a struggle,” Mariners manager Scott Servais said.

-Both Adams and Elias had been outstanding of late.
+Adams and Elias had been outstanding of late.
 But on this night, they couldn’t finish hitters off and couldn’t execute when needed.

+“I think we were ahead of seven of eight hitters with either 0-2 or 1-2 counts, and we couldn’t put them away,” Servais said.

-Adams did have what appeared to be missed third-strike call on Tyler O’Neill.
-Plate umpire Jeremie Rehak, a Class AAA call-up, looked to have missed the pitch, per Statcast.
-But there were other problems in the inning.
+Adams had what appeared to be a missed third-strike call on a 1-2 pitch to Tyler O’Neill.
+Plate umpire Jeremie Rehak, a Class AAA call-up, called the pivotal pitch a ball.
+But looking at Statcast data, it seemed to be a strike.

+“It would’ve been nice to have two outs with guys on first and second instead of bases loaded with one out,” Adams said.
+“I thought it was close.
+But those guys are humans too.
+If the thought it was a ball, it’s a ball.
+I still need to execute pitches.
+That’s what it comes down to.”

 Leake pitched an efficient 7 2/3 shutout innings, allowing five hits with no walks and seven strikeouts in what should have been a victory and a series win.
-Instead, he remains 7-7 on the season and waiting to hear when he’ll be traded.
+Instead, he remains 7-7 on the season and is waiting to hear if he’s been traded.

+“It wasn’t a lot of surprises, but a lot of execution for Mike tonight on their side,” Cardinals manager Mike Schildt said.
+“I thought everything was pretty crisp.
+The sinker was late.
+The cutter was really sharp and effective.
+His secondary pitches were for strikes.
+Everything was pretty much coming out of the same spot, so I thought he threw the ball really well.
+Early on, we couldn’t get the ball out of the infield, then we started taking better at-bats, started getting some better pitches, balls up, and hit some balls at people.
+I know no one wants to hear it, but we took better at-bats and felt better about it, but to his credit he made pitches to get through the eighth.”

-It was clear that when the Mariners acquired Leake late in the 2017 season that the situation in St. Louis had gone sideways to the point where a move was needed.
-After signing him to a five-year, $55 million contract before the 2016 season, Leake provided below-average results.
+It was clear when the Mariners acquired Leake late in the 2017 season that the situation in St. Louis had gone sideways to the point where a move was needed.
+After signing him to a five-year, $55 million contract before the 2016 season, Leake provided results that didn’t measure up to expectations.
 He posted a 9-12 record and 4.69 ERA in his first season and was 7-12 with a 4.21 ERA at the time of the trade.

-With the Cardinals holding a passel of power pitchers in the minor leagues, many ready for the big leagues, they asked Leake to waive his full no-trade clause and sent $17 million to the Mariners, who were desperate for a pitcher to eat some innings not just in the 2017 season but in the years that followed.
-Seattle gave up minor-league infielder Rayder Ascanio to get him.
+With the Cardinals holding a passel of power pitching prospects in the minor leagues, many ready for the big leagues, they asked Leake to waive his full no-trade clause to send him and $17 million to the Mariners, who were desperate for a pitcher to eat some innings not just in the 2017 season but in the years that followed.
+Seattle gave up minor league infielder Rayder Ascanio to get him.

-Leake has done about as expected with Seattle, taking the ball every fifth day with average results.
-He was stellar in his starts immediately after the trade, posting a 3-1 record a 2.53 ERA in five starts to close out the season.
+Leake has done about as expected with the Mariners, taking the ball every fifth day with slight above-replacement level results.
+He was stellar in his starts immediately after the trade, posting a 3-1 record with a 2.53 ERA in five starts to close out the season.
 Last year in 31 starts, he was 10-10 with a 4.36 ERA.

 But with the Mariners in the process of rebuilding, Leake finds himself in a situation where he could be moved again.
-Seattle already tried to send him to the Padres in the offseason and then had worked out a potential trade to Arizona a month ago.
+The Mariners already tried to send him to the Padres in the offseason and had worked out a potential trade to Arizona a month ago.
 They’ll continue to look for opportunities to trade him until the July 31 deadline.
-Leake still has the no-trade clause, but has said he’d be willing to waive it again for the right team and situation.
+Leake still has the no-trade clause, but he has said he’d be willing to waive it again for the right team and situation.

 A few more outings like Wednesday could expedite that process.
 He was outstanding, showing pinpoint command while changing speeds and using his array of pitches.